Applications are now open for round two of the Community Green Space Grants.

 - creating pocket parks in urban areas

 There is new type of grant available this year to support greening projects in schools that help protect students from air pollution.
+Additional advice on school air quality greening projects can be found on the Groundwork website.

 This is not an exhaustive list.
 Projects might also contain different types of improvements and we are keen to hear your ideas.